ac134450/COMET/README.md

 - Install the requirements by running `pip install -r requirements.txt`

 ### Source training
 We uploaded the checkpoints of our pre-trained source models.
-To still do the source training yourself, edit the corresponding config file [source_training.yaml](configs/source_training.yaml) accordingly and run the following command: `python fit --config configs/source_training.yaml`
+To still do the source training yourself, edit the corresponding config file [source_training.yaml](configs/source_training.yaml) accordingly and run the following command: `python main.py fit --config configs/source_training.yaml`

 ### Source-only testing
-To test without adaptation, i.e. to get the source-only results, edit the corresponding config file [source_only_testing.yaml](configs/source_only_testing.yaml) to select the desired scenario
+To test without adaptation, i.e. to get the source-only results, edit the corresponding config file [source_only_testing.yaml](configs/source_only_testing.yaml) to select the desired scenario and run the following command: `python main.py test --config configs/source_only_testing.yaml`

 ### Target adaptation
 We provide all config files we used for the target adaptation in the folder [configs](configs).
-To perform the target adaptation, select the config file corresponding the your desired scenario and run the following command: `python fit --config configs/.../selected_config_file.yaml`
+To perform the target adaptation, select the config file corresponding the your desired scenario and run the following command: `python main.py fit --config configs/.../selected_config_file.yaml`